ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Test whether the heatmap endpoints generates the image correctly.
 - Preconditions:
-  - Be on the map managment page.
+  - Be on the map management page.
   - TODO! @kitzbergerg
 - Test Steps:
   1. Create a map